d4lootSystems

 • Defensive: Shield, Helm, Chest, Pants, Amulet

-• Resource: Ring
+• Resource: Ring, Amulet

 • Mobility: Amulet, Boots

-While Aspects can exist naturally on Legendary Items that you find in the game (and these items can be upgrades for your character, and therefore very usable as such), their main function in character-building is to obtain them and then imprint them onto Rare items of your choice (that is to say, with the stats you want for your build).
+While Aspects can exist naturally on Legendary Items that you find in the game (and these items can be upgrades for your character, and therefore very usable as such), their main function in character-building is to obtain them and then imprint them onto other legendary items of your choice (that is to say, with the stats you want for your build).
 We go into detail about this below.

 Aspect Ranges and Rolls